standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 to think that.”

 “So should I,” said Emily.
-“You were rather {106}unkind about me.
+“You were rather unkind about me.
 I suppose I have proved that I should have done the same in Dickie’s place.
 I don’t know why he should find me difficult.”